-Populations of threatened or endangered species and/or critical habitat are identified within the regulated MS4 urbanized area as determined by a review of the Endangered and Threatened Species and Species of Concern by County for North Carolina Map and Listed species believe to or known to occur in North Carolina map as provided by the U.S. Fish and Wildlife Service.
-Of those species listed, Table 6 summarizes the species that may be impacted by the quality of surface waters within their habitat.
+Populations of threatened or endangered species and/or critical habitat are identified within the regulated MS4 urbanized area as determined by a review of the Endangered and Threatened Map and Listed species believe to or known to occur in North Carolina map as provided by the U.S. Fish and Wildlife Service.
+Of those species listed, Table 8 summarizes the species that may be impacted by the quality of surface waters within their habitat.

-Table 6: Summary of Federally Listed Species/Habitat Impacted by Surface Water Quality
+Table 8: Summary of Federally Listed Species/Habitat Impacted by Surface Water Quality